emike09/MaNo/README.md

-Mano Core staging tree 0.1.0
+MaNo Core staging tree 0.1.0
 ===============================

-What is Mano?
+What is MaNo?
 ----------------

-Mano is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-Mano uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Mano Core is the name of the open source software which enables the use of this currency.
+MaNo is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+MaNo uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+MaNo Core is the name of the open source software which enables the use of this currency.

 License
 -------

-Mano Core is released under the terms of the MIT license.
+MaNo Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process